 I would recommend not leaving without getting some ice cream or a doughnut though.
 My personal favorite is the doughnuts from Doughnut Dolly.
 These fluffy pastries are filled with one of four different types of cream, and they are ridiculously good.
 Read more about Temescal Alley here.

 For lunch, consider heading over to Cholita Linda, which is about a half block from the alley and which has a great vibe with excellent tacos.
 I love the pastel colors on the wall and the mariachi music playing through the speakers.
 My favorite tacos are the fish and the carnitas, but I have had all of them (even the tofu), and they are all good.

 If you are looking for a unique lunch, then head over to Oakland’s massive Chinatown.
 You can park in one of the structures and stroll the streets to find some of the unique dishes they have.

-For me it doesn’t get better than Shan Dong though and their dumplings.
-I would recommend getting there before noon as it is busy pretty much all of the time, but for good reason.
-Order the house special dumplings which come stuffed with pork and vegetables.
+For me, it doesn’t get better than Shan Dong and their dumplings.
+I would recommend getting there before noon as it is busy pretty much all of the time, but for a good reason.
+Order the house special dumplings that come stuffed with pork and vegetables.
 The dish also comes with egg drop soup and hot tea.
 It is a fantastic place for a meal in the city.

 Option 3: Drake’s Dealership

 If beer is more your thing, then you should head uptown to Drake’s Dealership.
 Drake’s is one of my favorite breweries in California, and their beer is top notch.
 The restaurant, known as the dealership, has a large outdoor area for seating with fire pits and heaters when it is cold.
 The menu has a range of wood fired pizza’s, salads and pretzels.
 The standout for me is the Out and In Pizza, which tastes kind of like the famous burger place In and Out.
 Read more about Drake’s Dealership here.